rekow/gcloud-node-scaffold/README.md

 the tool will prompt for any required values not provided.

+once scaffold is finished, run with `npm start` and visit `http://localhost:8080` to see the default landing page.

 ## scaffold

 the following files will be populated, using user-provided values (see [the src folder](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/) to explore in more detail):